GetSure

 • The money you invest accumulates interest throughout your lifespan and is used by your survivors to pay for your funeral.

-• Funeral homes have varying degrees of authority over your money due to the difference in state laws.
+• Funeral homes have varying degrees of authority over your money due to the differences in state laws.

-• Your Medicaid qualification criteria aren’t affected by the purchase of a prepaid funeral plan.
+• Your Medicaid qualification criteria aren’t affected by purchasing a prepaid funeral plan.

 • The funeral amount is capped from $5,000-$15,000 by many states.

-• Designating a joint bank account allows immediate access to funds without having to wait for estate settlement.
+• Designating a joint bank account allows immediate access to funds without waiting for estate settlement.

 • You can name a beneficiary while setting up a Payable on Death (POD) account.
 However, you will remain in charge of the funds until you pass away.

-You will receive a trust-based pre-payment plan if you choose to work directly with the funeral home.
-Your payments will be deposited into an interest-bearing account and the money will accumulate interest until you breathe your last.
+You will receive a trust-based pre-payment plan if you work directly with the funeral home.
+Your payments will be deposited into an interest-bearing account, and the money will accumulate interest until you breathe your last.
 Once you pass away, your survivors can use the money to pay for your funeral.

 However, there is more to it than you think.
-The funeral home is only required to put up to 60% of the payments into the account, depending on the state you live in.
+The funeral home must only put up to 60% of the payments into the account, depending on your state.

-In addition, they can keep up to 10 percent or more for administrative fees and even lock the trust and use your money to pay their administrative fees if you miss your payments due to some reason.
+In addition, they can keep up to 10 percent or more for administrative fees, lock the trust, and use your money to pay their administrative fees if you miss your payments for some reason.

 It might be surprising but things can actually get worse if you decide to cash out the trust.
 Some states allow funeral homes to keep up to 30 percent of your hard-earned money.